Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

 Nationwide Building Society, the leading retail bank in the United Kingdom, created a real-time data pipeline to reduce back-end system load, comply with regulations, and handle increasing transaction volumes.

-The data engineering team used Apache Kafka, Change Data Capture, Confluent Platform, and Microservices to support the under-the-hood architecture.
+The data engineering team used Apache Kafka, CDC, the Confluent platform, and microservices to support the under-the-hood architecture.

 Data processing

-Once in the system, the data gets validated, cleansed, and enriched.
-At the processing stage, data engineers confirm the accuracy of inputs, filter out incorrect data, and check format consistency across data points.
+At the processing stage, data engineers verify input accuracy, filter out incorrect data, and check format consistency across data points.

 Data transformation